asatarin/asatarin.github.io/talks/testing-distributed-systems.md

 1. Which approaches to testing of distributed systems are there and what problems do they solve?
 1. What problems do remain unresolved?

-The talk is built on an example of persistent distributed queue, which is being developed in Yandex.
+The talk is built on an example of persistent distributed queue, which is being developed at Yandex.
 Attendees will learn how and what was tested by Andrey along Yandex team and what results were obtained.

 <script async class="speakerdeck-embed" data-slide="2" data-id="8fbb5337e106474e9753c5359a663239" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>